If a lot of people boycott answering questions (perhaps for a day or 2) to protest Quora’s decision to remove details, would they put them back?

 OP’s expression will remind most Standard Greek speakers instead of the idiom να παίζει να κοιταχτείς, “you should go and get looked at”.
 Meaning “you’re crazy”.
 (The person who implicitly will do the looking at you is a psychiatrist.)

-Stats of Who likes Questions Without Details
+Who likes Quora Without Details